healenrens/Syn-D-maps/README.md

 }
 ```

-References to our literature will be released after publication.
+References to our paper will be released after publication.